 - Off-Highway Vehicle (OHV) Counters - OHV counters make use of the magnetic field when a metallic object passes through the field.

 Infrared Trail Counters

-For infrared detection graphs, download the zip file:
+For prior year infrared detection graphs, download the zip file:

 Off-Highway Vehicle Counters